sou7500/Atliq-Grand-Hotel-Chain-Business-Analysis/README.md

 * Right bar graph shows the participation of room category in achiving revenue which left bar graph is presenting.
 * The dashboard have a filter which can convert revenue in overall and revenue made on week days/ weekends.
 * Both graphs make their changes according to the filter.
+* WeekDays found more contributing to overall revenue.

 ##### Key Takeaway :-
 * From here properties with less revenue can be identified and can be focussed.
 * Within properties, less performing room categories can be identified and either they shall be upgraded or run promotions.